 No. We ask you not to consume any alcohol after midnight the night prior to making your skydive.
 If we sense you are intoxicated or hungover, we will not permit you to jump.
 Please remember, this is not a roller coaster ride and requires the active participation of both the instructor and you, the guest.
 Any impairment is a safety risk.

 Absolutely!
 We do have a spectator-friendly dropzone with picnic tables that you and your guests are welcome to use.
 We also encourage you to bring your own lawn chairs, blankets, etc. There are plenty of wonderful local restaurants within a 5 minute drive from the dropzone – or feel free to bring a picnic.
 However, please warn any guests you have coming to watch that there may be considerable wait times.
 Please consider bringing something to keep you and your guests entertained, and our staff can always recommend local restaurants and other attractions while you wait.

 Ideally, give us a call to see if we can accommodate your guest as our flexibility is based on variables such as staffing and weather conditions.
 We often take walk-ups, but give priority to those that have reservations first.

 We offer our guests three different altitudes: 9,000′, 14,000′ and 18,000′.
-All offer a thrilling experience, but if you ask skydivers what they prefer, higher is better.
-In skydiving, it’s all about time spent in free fall.
 Because you don’t feel like you’re plummeting to earth (you’ll feel as if you’re floating) it’s a really enjoyable experience that you’ll wish lasted for as long as possible.
 Not to mention that first skydive goes by in a flash.
 To read more about the differences in altitude, click here.